 IDA Seal is usually awarded for a three-year period.
 Companies must reapply to continue using the Seal.
 Whenever the composition of an accepted product changes, the company must resubmit the product for review and approval before it is marketed with the Seal.

 The IDA Seal of Acceptance is a registered certification mark of the association.
-All rights to use the IDA Seal are governed solely by a separate license agreement between the IDA and the manufacturer or distributor of an accepted product.
-It can be used on or in connection with a product after the Seal of Acceptance has been given by the Council on Scientific Affairs and a license agreement has been signed.
-Upon termination or expiration of the license agreement, all rights of a company to use the IDA Seal cease.
+All rights to use the IDA Seal are governed solely by a separate MOU between the IDA and the manufacturer or distributor of an accepted product.
+It can be used on or in connection with a product after the Seal of Acceptance has been given by the IDA Council on Seal of Acceptance and a MOU has been signed.
+Upon termination or expiration of the MOU, all rights of a company to use the IDA Seal cease.

-This will be formalised by executing IDA Seal licence agreement.
-The Council may require a company to use an authorized statement in conjunction with its use of the IDA Seal.
+This will be formalised by executing the IDA Seal MOU agreement.
+The Council may require a company to use an authorised statement in conjunction with its use of the IDA Seal.
 Acceptance is renewable and may be reconsidered at any time.
-If there is a change in the manufacturer or distributor of a product, the Seal of Acceptance is withdrawn automatically and the license agreement expires.
+If there is a change in the manufacturer or distributor of a product, the Seal of Acceptance is withdrawn automatically and the MOU agreement expires.

 Unacceptable product names (as determined by, but not limited to, the above criteria) must be revised before Acceptance.

 The IDA reserves the right to make changes to the IDA Seal of Acceptance Programme at any time at its sole discretion.
 Such changes may include: Changes to the guidelines or specifications, testing criteria, license agreement or advertising standards.
 Note that in some instances, changes to the Programme may result in the permanent withdrawal of the IDA Seal from a product or product category.
-If the foregoing circumstance occurs, IDA will determine the date by which the license agreement will terminate and will notify affected companies accordingly.
-All rights of a company to use the IDA Seal will cease upon termination of the license agreement.
+If the foregoing circumstance occurs, IDA will determine the date by which the MOU agreement will terminate and will notify affected companies accordingly.
+All rights of a company to use the IDA Seal will cease upon termination of the MOU agreement.

 The Council may on occasion find it necessary to permanently withdraw the IDA Seal of Acceptance from a product or product category.
 Such decisions may be made at any time at the sole discretion of the Council.

 It is the policy of the Indian Dental Association to treat the material submitted for Council review as confidential.
-Any confidential information submitted by a company should be marked as “confidential,” “proprietary” indicating its confidential nature.
+Any confidential information submitted by a company should be marked as “confidential,” “proprietary” indicating it's confidential nature.